Tharu people: 13th to 20th centuries

-Recent history (1990–present)
+1990 to present

 After the overthrow of the Panchayat system in Nepal in 1990, the Tharu ethnic association Tharu Kalyankari Sabha joined the umbrella organisation of ethnic groups, a predecessor of the Nepal Federation of Indigenous Nationalities.

 In July 2000, the Government of Nepal abolished the practice of bonded labour prevalent under the Kamaiya system and declared loan papers illegal.
 Kamaiya families were thus enfranchised from debts supposedly incurred, but were also rendered homeless and jobless.
 Bonded labour shifted to children who work in other households for food for themselves and their families, but rarely with access to school education.

 During the Nepalese Civil War, Tharu people experienced an intense period of violence, were recruited by and coerced to help the Maoists, especially in western Nepal; several Tharu leaders were assassinated and infrastructure of the Tharu organisation Backward Society Education destroyed.

 After the Comprehensive Peace Accord was signed in 2006, Tharu organisations postulated an autonomous Tharu state within a federal Nepal, emphasising equality of opportunity and equal distribution of land and resources.

-In 2009, Tharu people across the Nepal Terai protested against the government's attempt to categorize them as Madheshi people.
+In 2009, Tharu people across the Nepal Terai protested against the government's attempt to categorise them as Madheshi people.